-- 24. Ensure that all entries have been made on RIMANI and carry out the 'End-of-Day' report. - 25.
+- 23. Ensure that all entries have been made on RIMANI and carry out the 'End-of-Day' report or BHA Medical Report Forms A & B for Point-to-Point Courses - 24.
 If it is not possible to complete the 'End-of-Day' report enter all the information onto a MRB3 form(s) and fax to the BHA Medical Department immediately - Note: It is the responsibility of the Senior RMO to ensure that the Managing Executive is aware of any MRB3 forms that need to be managed in this way

-Annex H to BHAGI 11.2 Dtd 3 October 2016
+Annex H to BHAGI 11.2 Dtd 1 November 2017

-- 26. Ensure that all RED Entries (including Red RMO Entries) have been notified to the CMA - 27.
-Ensure that the BHA/RCA Injury Notification Protocol has been followed - 28.
-Confirm with the nominated representative of the Managing Executive that all Medical Staff may be released - 29.
+- 25. Ensure that all Red Entries (including Red RMO Entries) have been notified to the CMA.
+For Point-to-Point all pre-existing Red Entries that have been cleared that day must also be notified to the CMA. - 26.
+Ensure that the BHA/RCA Injury Notification Protocol has been followed - 27.
+Confirm with the nominated representative of the Managing Executive/Point-to-Point Organising Committee that all Medical Staff may be released - 28.
 Stand down Medical Staff.